Country: Sierra Leone

 The Loma Mountains qualify as an IPA under criterion A(i), as this area supports a important populations of 34 globally threatened species, as well as criterion A(iii) for one unassessed highly range restricted species and criterion B(ii) as it contains the entire global population of five highly range restricted species.
 This site also triggers criterion C(i) as it contains one of the five best national examples of 5 globally threatened habitats.

 The Loma Mountains IPA is located in the Koinadugu District of the Northern Province of Sierra Leone.
-The Loma Mountains rise sharply above the surrounding plateau to a height of 1945 m asl at Mt Bintumani, the highest peak in West Africa west of Mt Cameroon (4070 m asl).
+The Loma Mountains rise sharply above the surrounding plateau to a height of 1945 m asl at Mt Bintumani, the highest peak in West Africa west of Mt Cameroon.
 Many streams descend the steep mountain slopes and culminate in one of three major rivers; the Bafi, Moni and Manasayi.
 This IPA encapsulates the Loma Mountains National Park and extends beyond this conservation area to include the Hunting Forest Reserve and intact surrounding forest (Protected Planet 2024).

 There are dubious records of Guinea endemics Clematis kakoulimensis (CR, Jaeger #P.8854) and Cyanotis lourensis (EN, Cole 1974) from this site, however due to identification uncertainty they have been left out of this assessment.